Sometimes, after applying wood stain, the finish becomes sticky or tacky. Why does this happen and how to fix it?

 The coating will eventually dry, but it will take 2 times more than usual.

-If you re-coat too soon, the finish will turn tacky.
+The finish will turn tacky if you re-coat too soon.
 That’s because the existing coating is still wet (the solvent hasn’t evaporated yet), so if you apply a new coating over it too soon, the solvent will be stuck between two layers and prevent the finish from drying.

-However, if the finish is tacky because there’s something wrong with the surface, then the problem won’t fix itself.
-That’s because if the surface is wet or there’s something preventing penetration, the finish will remain wet.
-This usually happens when the wood stain turns sticky after drying.
+The finish won’t dry itself if there’s something wrong with the surface.
+If the surface is wet or something is preventing the penetration (e.g. blocked pores), the finish will remain wet.
+This happens when the finish turns sticky after drying.

 If a surface is wet, it means the wood pores are already filled with water, so the stain won’t be able to penetrate it.
 In this case, the coating stays over the top layer of wood and remains wet.
 To fix this, you must remove the entire finish, fix the issue (dry the surface), and re-apply it.